7 Ways to Boost Your PPC for Higher Education Strategy

 Many colleges are using mobile apps to connect with prospective students via social media, and integrating elements of gamification, virtual reality (VR) and augmented reality (AR).

 Students want an instant response and sometimes seek information outside of office hours.
 To address the demand, chatbots and voice assistants are becoming increasingly popular.
 Some universities program common questions that students ask into chatbots to provide conversational answers 24/7.

 4. Long-tail or Go Home

 Not all keywords are created equal.
 Long-tail keywords are those three and four keyword phrases that are very specific to what you are selling.
 For example:

 - Long-tail, specific keyword: Nursing programs in Miami

 You can think of “longtail” from two perspectives.
 The first is the angle of less targeted words.
 The second angle is longer search queries that are more specific.
-They show levels of buyer intent that can improve the effectiveness of your PPC targeting.
+They show levels of search intent that can improve the effectiveness of your PPC targeting.

 So, how does one go about finding long-tail keywords?
 There are several ways, but here are a few methods that pass with flying colors:

 - Type in your general keyword on Google search and see suggested content